 Who is responsible for an aviation accident?

 The party responsible for compensating you for your injuries or loss depends largely on why the accident took place.
 Aviation accidents require an independent, in-depth investigation to determine what happened, why it happened, and who is liable for compensating you.
-If you were involved in an accident, whether or not it was a plane crash, or you lost a family member in an incident, it’s important that you contact an experienced aviation attorney today.
+If you were involved in an accident, whether or not it was a plane or helicopter crash, or you lost a family member in an incident, it’s important that you contact an experienced aviation attorney today.

 Depending on what independent and federal and state authorities’ investigations uncover, the liable party may include the: